Sewer use

 Solid waste

-Never throw cleaning wipes, wet wipes or other solid waste into the toilet after use.
-This can cause a blockage and can also end up in nature.
-Throw this in the designated waste bin.
+Never throw cleaning wipes, wet wipes, or other solid waste down the toilet after use.
+This can cause a blockage and also end up in the environment.
+Dispose of these in the appropriate waste bin.

 Paint (residues)